-It follows that if the Terry Purchase Agreement is void, then the dismissal entered in the Arbitration, based solely on the electronic mail proffered by Mr. Padgett, is equally void.
-Upon rescission, the dismissal should be set aside, the Terry Interest should be returned to Mr. Terry and he should be allowed to proceed with his claims.
-Because the Arbitration is closed and AAA no longer has jurisdiction, it is appropriate that once service is complete upon Mr. Padgett, that this Court hear the issue of setting aside the dismissal.
+As set forth above, a rescinded contract in void ab initio.
+It logically follows that if the Terry Purchase Agreement is void, then the dismissal entered in the Arbitration, based solely on the electronic mail proffered by Mr. Padgett, is equally void.
+Upon rescission, the Terry Interest should be returned to Terry.
+While Terry does not believe it is necessary to set aside a dismissal in the Arbitration that is unrelated to his current claims for relief, to the extent it is, the analysis is properly under NRCP 60(b)(4).